 The total corpus at the time of retirement will be 46.03 lakhs and the total invested is 13.36 lakhs.
 Almost more than 3 times of the amount deposited.
 Actually, the amount you deposit will be 6.68 lakhs.

 So, after retirement.
 The corpus of 46 lakhs is deposited in low-risk FD, with the facility of every year interest to be paid back for survival.
 The FD offers an interest rate of 6%

 So, every year the interest paid out will be around 2.7 lakhs every year.
 Rs.
 23015 per month.

-· Employee provident the fund is the only instrument, where the government currently pays the highest interest.
+· EPF Investment is the only instrument, where the government currently pays the highest interest.

 · EPF should not be withdrawn for your emergencies.
 This saving has a compound effect on it.